Making Zines, Doing Feminism

 Zines & Za

-Join us on Mondays from 6 pm - 7:30 pm for Zines & Za, our weekly zine nights hosted by Monty Protest (he/him & she/her), the Emily Taylor Center’s Zine Fellow.
-Our zine nights are a welcoming feminist space for people to connect and create in community with one another over free pizza.
+Join us on most Wednesdays from 6 pm - 7:30 pm for Zines & Za, our zine night series hosted by our Zine Fellow Monty Protest.
+Our zine nights are a welcoming feminist space for people to connect and create in community with one another over free pizza (veg, vegan, and gluten free options).
 Click here for more information, including locations and each session’s optional prompt.

 Zine Making Kits